This page describes how to use Key Visualizer to check for performance issues that are related to your Firestore in Datastore mode usage patterns.

 Select a metric to analyze:

 Click the metrics dropdown in the upper left and select a metric to view.
-Key Visualizer opens in the Ops/s metric by default.
+Key Visualizer opens in the Ops/s metric for entity keys and Index Write Ops/s metric for index keys by default.

 To compare metrics or look for data correlations, you can display multiple Key Visualizer metrics together.
 See Finding connections between different metrics.